In-House vs. Generic, and Everything In Between

-Frankly, the worst thing to do is to try making the entire in-house vs. generic movement thing a point in arguing for alleged superiority or inferiority of a movement.
+The worst thing to do is to try making the entire in-house vs. generic movement thing a point in arguing for alleged superiority or inferiority of a movement.

-Some manufacturers have received a rather thorough shelling from the public for making claims not consistent with the origin of the movement.
+Some manufacturers have received a thorough shelling from the public for making claims not consistent with the origin of the movement.
 TAG Heuer, for example, for marketing a slightly redesigned Seiko ebauche as their in-house calibre 1887.

-Generally, the easiest way of avoiding situations like the one TAG Heuer found themselves in, is to make no claims, and ensure full transparency in terms of the origin of the movement.
+Generally, the easiest way of avoiding situations like the one TAG Heuer found themselves in, is to make no claims and ensure full transparency in terms of the origin of the movement.
 A really great example is Habring2.
 If they build a movement on a generic baseplate, they list all that they have designed and made by themselves, and what components of the ebauche were kept.

-That said, my personal recommendation would be to stick to the technical side.
+My recommendation would be to stick to the technical side.
 As said before, that’s what really matters.

 What’s your take on this issue?
 Similar sentiments, or perhaps a different take on the classification of movements?
 Let me know in the comments below.